Company Interview Guide

 Apple Data Engineer Interview

 Apple builds data pipelines under a unique constraint: privacy comes first.
 Their DE interviews test SQL depth, system design with privacy as a first-class requirement, and the ability to deliver results in a secretive, cross-functional environment.
-Here is how each round works and what to focus on.
+Here is how each round works, what each ICT level expects, and how to prepare for every stage.

 Apple DE Interview Process